nuwave/lighthouse/README.md

 ## [Documentation](https://lighthouse-php.com/)

-Documentation for Lighthouse is located in the [docs folder](/docs).
+The documentation for Lighthouse is located in the [docs folder](/docs).
+We also have a website over at [lighthouse-php.com](https://lighthouse-php.com/).

 ## Get started